 When translators identify problems, they can tag a specific string, and the Scratch team can either respond with visual content or simply edit the context directly.
 Using file formats that include descriptions allows developers to add notes for translators, reducing the number of issues opened by translators.

 The API solution offered by Transifex streamlines the synchronization process for several projects.
-It integrates with GitHub where necessary, enabling various formats, including PO files and JSON formats, to be handled with ease.
+It integrates with GitHub where necessary, enabling various formats, including PO files and JSON formats, to be easily handled.
 GitHub integration has eliminated the need to write new synchronization scripts, and Slack integration provides notifications of completed translations and new volunteers joining the team.

 To create Scratch 3.0, the platform needed to move from a legacy system to a new React-based system.
 Transifex’s Translation Memory functionality has played a vital role in ensuring content that has already been translated remains translated in the new system.
 On top of this, creating a glossary of consistent terminology and visual identification of problems has further simplified and improved Scratch 3.0.